moritzschaefer/cclab-srna-seq/README.md

 - Jose Maturana (@matrs)

 The other one contains the code for sRNA-seq analysis (which uses some modules from the first repository).

+In order to run the pipeline look for

+pipelines/srna-seq/rnai_mutants/run.sh

+and make sure the raw sequencing files are available in

+pipelines/srna-seq/rnai_mutants/units.csv